IAME Rastrojero: Second generation (1968-1979)

 In 1968, the Rastrojero's body got a complete redesign.
 The new model's styling was more car-like with the aspect of a tougher vehicle.
 Its design featured a bodywork made entirely of steel with fully floating cab and separate cargo section for the two door models while the cab and box were built into an integrated assembly for the four doors models.
 However, there were also models that still had flat beds with wooden boxes and drop-sides.
 In addition to its aesthetics, its powertrain had been modified as well.
-The new model came equipped with an Indenor XD 4.88 52hp 4-cylinder diesel engine sourced from Peugeot, with a 4-speed gear box.
+The new model came equipped with an Indenor XD 4.88 52 hp 4-cylinder diesel engine sourced from Peugeot, with a 4-speed gear box.
 Despite this motor change, Borgward continued to provide transmissions.

 In 1974, minor redesign changes were made on the front and rear of the body.

 Despite several attempts by the Ministry of Aeronautics and Defense to stop their production, the Rastrojero's production continued.
 The engineers, technicians and employees of the factory, fearing production would be shut down, were guaranteed its production until 1979.
 During this time, the evolution of the body was nil because of these attempts to cut its production.
 In spite of that, there was still significant evolution of its power plant, beginning with gasoline engines getting 65HP, passing up the Borgward diesel with 42HP and ending with the Indenor XD2 diesel with 68HP.

-Also, the factory at the time had offered different models based on the Rastrojero; highlighted among those is a truck similar to the standard front IKA, a van based on this truck, and the Rastrojero Conosur, a car based on the second generation Rastrojero that was designed exclusively to be used in taxi fleets.
+At the time, the factory had offered different models based on the Rastrojero; among those is a cab over truck, a van based on that truck, and the Rastrojero Conosur, which is a sedan based on the second-generation Rastrojero that was designed exclusively to be used in taxi fleets.

-By instruction from the government's National Reorganization Process prevailing in Argentina, the production of the Rastrojero and all of its derivatives ended in 1980.
+By instruction from the government's National Reorganization Process prevailing in Argentina, the production of the Rastrojero and all of its derivatives ended in 1979.